 - A. Motor home or van, which is a portable, temporary dwelling to be used for travel, recreation and vacation, constructed as an integral part of a self-propelled vehicle; - B. Pickup camper, which is a structure designed to be mounted on a truck chassis for use as a temporary dwelling for travel, recreation, and vacation: - C. Recreational trailer, which is a vehicular, portable structure built on a single chassis.
-It shall be designed primarily not for use as a
+It shall be designed primarily not for use as a permanent dwelling but as a temporary dwelling for recreational, camping, travel or seasonal use; or - D. Tent trailer, which is a canvas or synthetic fiber folding structure, mounted on wheels and designed for travel, recreation, and vacation purposes. - E. For the Floodplain Development District purposes ONLY the term "Recreation Vehicle" shall mean a vehicle which is:

-- permanent dwelling but as a temporary dwelling for recreational, camping, travel or seasonal use; or - D. Tent trailer, which is a canvas or synthetic fiber folding structure, mounted on wheels and designed for travel, recreation, and vacation purposes. - E. For floodplain management purposes ONLY the term "Recreation Vehicle" shall mean a vehicle which is: - a.
+- a.
 Built on a single chassis, - b.
 Is 400 square feet or less when measured at the largest horizontal projection; - c.
-Designed to be self propelled or permanently towable by a light duty truck;
+Designed to be self propelled or permanently towable by a light duty truck; - d.
+Designed primarily NOT for use as a permanent dwelling but as a temporary living quarters for recreational, camping, travel, or seasonal use.
+[Amended 3-12-2024 Town Meeting by Amendment No. 4]